fsoft72/wp-protector/readme.txt

 1. Activate the plugin in the WordPress Admin Panel.

-1. Change settings in Settings / OS3 Protector
+1. Change settings in Settings / Website Protector

 == Changelog ==